crawford134/PersonalPortfolio/README.md

 To Setup a custom domain name

 1. Go to the github pages section in the domain & add custom domain
+2. Go to GoDaddy & update the domain to be the github custom url
-2. update the package.json file to have the url in it
+3. update the package.json file to have the url in it
-3. create a cname file add the url to it
+4. create a cname file add the url to it